ahammouda/opensource_staging/README.md

 ##### Requirements
 * python 3.6 -- ordering of dependencies effect topological sort outcomes and must remain static

-##### Status And Limitations
-* Creating objects with m2m dependencies will require at least O(n) trips to the database.
-This appears to be a limitation of the django ORM however - will nee to do a bit more research to confirm.

 ##### TODO
 * Exception handling in importer_manager (if referenced object not found, etc --> should log informative error message
 * Implement an iterative dfs in sorter.py (to avoid recurision depth issues)